Thousands of Priests Worldwide Call for Clarification of Amoris Laetitia

 “Amoris Laetitia opens up the possibility of receiving the sacraments according to a process of discernment and formation of conscience,” the bishops wrote.
 However, they added that did not mean “all the faithful whose marriage has broken down and the divorced and civilly remarried are”, without distinction, to receive the sacraments.

 Cardinal Müller’s comments and the German guidelines do not appear on the surface to be different but, in a sense, contradict each other.
 On a case by case basis, remarried divorcees could still be denied the sacraments.
 However, the cases remain purely hypothetical.
 “What Cardinal Müller excludes in all cases becomes an option for the Germans,” said a Church source.
+In short, “the exception becomes the rule.”

 Here below is the full text of the Confraternities’ statement: